No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Data availability

 \section{Data availability}

 This work required modifications to the \clumpy package in order to model velocity-dependent dark matter annihilation.
 These modifications will be included in a future \clumpy release.
-Our $J$ and $D$ factor maps, which may be useful for other indirect detection analyses of current or future data, will be made available upon publication.
-As supplementary material on \texttt{arXiv} we provide the \texttt{Mathematica} notebooks used in deriving \cref{eq:rhov4_dwave}.
+Other code and data---including our $J$ and $D$ factor maps, which may be useful for other indirect detection analyses of current or future data---will be made available upon request.
+As supplementary material on \texttt{arXiv} \citep{data_available} we provide the \texttt{Mathematica} notebooks used in deriving \cref{eq:rhov4_dwave} (see `TeX Source').

 \acknowledgements { We thank C\'{e}line Combet, Sten Delos, Moritz H\"{u}tten, Jens Jasche, Eiichiro Komatsu, Guilhem Lavaux, David Maurin, Fabian Schmidt and Ewoud Wempe for useful discussions.
 We thank Jonathan Patterson for smoothly running the Glamdring Cluster hosted by the University of Oxford, where most of the data processing was performed.